 SUMMARY STATUS: Operational

 LSB Industries restarted the Pryor ammonia-UAN plant in 2010, after it had lain idle for a decade, and expanded it in 2013.
 Ammonia has been produced on this site since 1954; the current plant was commissioned in 1997.
-Reliability has been a major problem at Pryor over the years; in September 2017, "a minor fire" put the plant out of operation for about six weeks.
+Reliability continues to be a major problem at Pryor; most recently, in September 2017, "a minor fire" put the plant out of operation for two and a half months.